 Identical weighing conditions are essential for maintaining balance repeatability

-Despite accurate scale calibration, factors such as vibration, temperature, humidity and location still affect the accuracy of a weighing scale.
+Despite accurate balance calibration, factors such as vibration, temperature, humidity and location still affect the accuracy of a weighing balance.
 It is crucial that these variables are reduced where possible.
 Here are some recommended ways in which to keep your balance weighing optimally:

 - Ensure the same user is performing the test using the same weighing method on the same balance.